tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 * [Anonymous functions](/javascript1#anonymous-functions)
 * [Higher-order functions](/javascript1#higher-order-functions)

 are sufficient for us to explore a paradigm called *functional programming*.
 In the functional programming paradigm the primary model of computation is through the evaluation of functions.
+Functional Programming is highly inspired by the [Lambda Calculus](/lambdacalculus/), a theory which develops a model for computation based on application and evaluation of mathematical functions.

 While JavaScript (and many---but not all, as we shall see---other languages inspired by the functional paradigm) do not enforce it, true functional programming mandates the functions be pure in the sense of not causing *side effects*.

 ## Side Effects